roc-streaming/roc-vad/README.md

 ## Donations

 If you would like to support the project financially, see details on [this page](https://roc-streaming.org/toolkit/docs/about_project/sponsors.html).
+This project is developed by volunteers in their free time, and your donations will help to spend more time on the project and keep it growing.
 Thank you!

 <a href="https://liberapay.com/roc-streaming"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>